MotasemAlfarra/Online_Test_Time_Adaptation/README.md

 |Source|[(paper)](https://arxiv.org/abs/1512.03385)|[(code)](https://pytorch.org/vision/main/models/generated/torchvision.models.resnet50.html)| 82.0 | 82.0 |
 |LAME| [(paper)](https://openaccess.thecvf.com/content/CVPR2022/papers/Boudiaf_Parameter-Free_Online_Test-Time_Adaptation_CVPR_2022_paper.pdf)|[(code)](https://github.com/fiveai/LAME)| 82.7 | 82.7 |

-We evaluate all considered methods with varying the rate in which the stream of data is revealing new batches for the TTA method.
 We fixed the architecture to ResNet-50 throughout all our experimetns and used the `torchvision` pretrained weights.

 ## Environment Installation